 Upon proposal acceptance, users are assigned an EMSL staff member as host.
 Your host will work with you and the User Support Office to coordinate your access to EMSL resources.

 All EMSL users must be approved for access to EMSL or its resources.
 This process can take up to two months, and visitor badging must be arranged before a user's arrival.
-In addition, users should not send samples until all arrangements have been confirmed, and users with radiological samples must closely follow the special guidance (pdf) for sending radiological samples.
+In addition, users will need to complete either the sample submission form or follow the special guidance (pdf) for sending radiological samples and should not send samples until all arrangements have been confirmed.

 Learn more about the badging process, its requirements, and other details about Visiting EMSL.